UseHover/CodeChallenges/README.md

 - Does your code show mastery of basic object oriented design and clean code principles.
 - Test coverage
 - Documentation
-- You will not be graded on UI/UX (that is what designers are for!) but basic readability of the interface is still important
+- You will not be graded on UI/UX (That is what designers are for!) but basic readability of the interface is still important.